githubwua/wua-kb/note/google-cloud-gcp-dataflow-apache-beam.md

   --parameters="instanceId=test-instance,databaseId=example-db,outputDir=gs://$GCS_BUCKET/output/,shouldExportTimestampAsLogicalType=true"
 ```

-## How to deploy a template to Google Cloud Storage
+## How to build/deploy/stage/upload a template to Google Cloud Storage

+Use Maven to build and stage the template file on Google Cloud Storage.
+Note: Any parameters passed at template build time will not be able to be overwritten at execution time.

+e.g.

 ```
 mvn compile exec:java \